Grohden/nice-animals-flutter/README.md

 ## Notes

 * I'm still writing this, is not ready yet, but i can say that i loved how easily was to make the screens so far.
-* I'm not a Dart programmer, just "learned" today, but i can say that i miss kotlin already. (those `new` keywords.. :/ )
 * I'm amazed by the live reload...